Updated July 11, 2021.

 Visitors can meander through Sitka National Historic Park, learn more about Sitka’s history and stand at the locations where the bloody battles raged.

-Sitka cruise port has two docks; Old Sitka Dock and Crescent Harbor.
-Newer and six miles out from the city’s downtown, Old Sitka Dock is where most ships tie-up, from Grand Princess to NatGeo expedition ships.
-Seabourn will usually drop anchor at Crescent Harbor while Silversea heads to Old Sitka Dock.
+Sitka has two places for ships to dock; Old Sitka Dock and Crescent Harbor.
+About six miles out from the city’s downtown, Old Sitka Dock is where most large cruise ships tie-up; from Grand Princess to NatGeo expedition ships.
+Two luxury lines, Seabourn will usually drop anchor at Crescent Harbor while Silversea heads to Old Sitka Dock.